-T HE timing characteristics of gates and wires that make up a digital integrated circuit show many types of variability.
-There can be variability due to manufacturing, due to environmental factors such as V{dd} and temperature, and due to device fatigue phenomena such as electromigration, hot electron effects and NBTI (Negative Bias Temperature Instability).
+T HE TIMING characteristics of gates and wires that make up a digital integrated circuit show many types of variability.
+There can be variability due to manufacturing, due to environmental factors such as $V{dd}$ and temperature, and due to device fatigue phenomena such as electromigration, hot electron effects, and negative bias temperature instability (NBTI).
 The variability makes it extremely difficult to verify the timing of a design before committing it to manufacturing.
-Nominally subcritical paths or timing points may become critical in some regions of the space of variations due to excessive sensitivity to one or more sources of variation.
-The goal of robust design, to first order, is to minimize such sensitivities.
+Nominally subcritical paths or timing points may become critical in some regions of the space of variations due to excessive sensitivity to